 SO…I actually threw away about $200 (probably more) worth of CDs.
 Some of which I had just bought!
 I decided to draw the line much farther back than I had before.
 I stopped listening to any form of CCM because I knew myself.
 I knew I would not be able to resist falling into it again.
 It had become “all or nothing” for me.
 And that’s why I personally do not listen to Steve Green or Twila Paris or others from any subset of CCM.

 I would call what I’m doing “Threshold Separation.”
 I can’t go into that “room” even though there may be some acceptable and beneficial things in there for me.
 By walking in that “room”, I open myself up to too much questionable and worldly music.
 So I don’t cross that threshold.
 I do believe that the Contemporary Christian Movement as a whole has been detrimental to the church.
 It has brought a worldly mentality to the church.
-Instead of going into the details of that (maybe in another post), I will refer you to the books reviews below.
+Instead of going into the details of that (maybe in another post), I will refer you to the book reviews below.

 So I cannot say that all CCM is bad.
 I cannot say that it’s wrong to listen to some of it.
 But I will not listen to it for spiritual reasons, and I encourage others to evaluate honestly whether it’s helping you or not.